eduardosantoshf/setup-my-macbook/README.md

 ## Apps

 These are the apps that I have currently installed on my mac.
-Whenever I can, I will install these apps from HomeBrew.
+Whenever I can, I will install these apps from Homebrew.

 - [Endpoint Security VPN](https://supportcenter.checkpoint.com/supportcenter/portal/user/anon/page/default.psml/media-type/html?action=portlets.DCFileAction&eventSubmit_doGetdcdetails=&fileid=123070)
 - Spotify